asphalt-framework/asphalt/docs/userguide/events.rst

 Events are a handy way to make your code react to changes in another part of the application.
-Asphalt events originate from classes that inherit from the :class:`~asphalt.core.context.EventSource` mixin class.
+Asphalt events originate from classes that inherit from the :class:`~asphalt.core.event.EventSource` mixin class.
 An example of such class is the :class:`~asphalt.core.context.Context` class.

 Listening to events
 -------------------

-To listen to events dispatched from an :class:`~asphalt.core.context.EventSource`, call :meth:`~asphalt.core.context.EventSource.add_listener` to add an event listener callback.
+To listen to events dispatched from an :class:`~asphalt.core.event.EventSource`, call :meth:`~asphalt.core.event.EventSource.add_listener` to add an event listener callback.

 The event listener can be either a regular function or a coroutine function::